ubiqsecurity/ubiq-java/README.md

 byte[] plainBytes = UbiqDecrypt.decrypt(credentials, encryptedBytes);
 ```

-### Encrypt a large data element where data is loaded in chunks
+### Unstructured encryption of a large data element where data is loaded in chunks

-- Create an encryption object using the credentials.
+- Create an unstructured encryption object using the credentials.
 - Call the encryption instance ```begin()``` method.
 - Call the encryption instance ```update()``` method repeatedly until all the data is processed.
 - Call the encryption instance ```end()``` method.